Soy Sauce Controversy

 Hydrolyzed soy sauce has not been adequately tested for gluten and should be avoided.

-However, for individuals on a gluten-free diet, it is important to note that soy sauce that has not been labeled gluten free will likely contain wheat content.
+It is important to note that soy sauce that has not been labeled gluten-free will likely contain wheat content.
 Others may contain barley which still has gluten in it.
 In many non-brewed varieties, the inclusion of wheat has now been removed.

-While traditionally brewed soy sauce may contain wheat content there are some well-known brands that certify their products as gluten free.
-Brand names like Kikkoman have a gluten free version of soy sauce that offers the same rich, savory taste as their regular soy sauce.
+While most commercial soy sauces contain wheat, there are some well-known brands that certify their products as gluten free.
+Brand names like Kikkoman and San-J have a gluten free version of soy sauce that offers the same rich, savory taste as their regular soy sauce.
 It is brewed with four basic ingredients including soybeans, water, salt and rice and replaces wheat content by using rice instead.